The Pultrusion Report | Tencom

 In addition, pultruded fiberglass rods are used in many other verticals and applied to the manufacturing of plant stakes, transformer spacers, isolation rods, cable support rods, corrosion-resistant equipment, food-processing machines, tent and flag poles, window shades, retaining wall pins, advertising panels, antennas, and more.

-Thanks to the flexibility of the resin mix, pultruded fiberglass rods are easy to work with.
+Thanks to the resin's flexibility, pultruded fiberglass rods are easy to work with.
 Their non-reactive nature also makes them longer-lasting and safer than many other materials:

-For example, steel rebar used in infrastructure such as bridges are prone to corrosion and are responsible for tremendous maintenance costs over a structure's lifespan.
-In fact, over 54,000 out of 615,000 bridges are considered structurally deficient in the US.
+For example, steel rebar used in infrastructure, such as bridges, is prone to corrosion and accounts for significant maintenance costs over a structure's lifespan.
+In fact, over 54,000 of the 615,000 bridges in the US are considered structurally deficient.

 Also, pultruded fiberglass rods can be fabricated with simple tools without the need for welders.
-They're inexpensive and easy to transport, making it easy for designers, builders, and manufacturers to respond nimbly to fast-changing market demands.
+They're inexpensive and easy to transport, enabling designers, builders, and manufacturers to respond nimbly to fast-changing market demands.

 Pultruded fiberglass rods are also easy to install and don't require costly special equipment, making it an ideal material for specific parts that need to be strong and lightweight in verticals such as motor vehicles, railway, and aerospace.